G4Q95/AutoShortsWebApp/PROJECT_INSTRUCTIONS.md

 ## Current Implementation Tasks

-### 1. Fix Not-Found Page Error
+### 1. ✅ Fix Not-Found Page Error
-- Resolve "The default export of notFound is not a React Component" error
+- ✅ Resolved "The default export of notFound is not a React Component" error
-- Properly implement the 404 page for better user experience
+- ✅ Properly implemented the 404 page for better user experience

-### 2. Enhanced Reddit Content Extraction
+### 2. ✅ Enhanced Reddit Content Extraction
-- Fix the Reddit URL 302 redirect handling issue
+- ✅ Fixed the Reddit URL 302 redirect handling issue
-- Implement proper headers and user agent for Reddit API requests
+- ✅ Implemented proper headers and user agent for Reddit API requests
-- Extract content (text, images, videos) from Reddit URLs
+- ✅ Added extraction of content (text, images, videos) from Reddit URLs

-### 3. Project Workspace Implementation
+### 3. 🔄 Project Workspace Implementation (Current Focus)
 - Create a new project creation flow:
   1. Enter project title to create a new project
   2. Project workspace with scene management